mszegedy/plea/story/ch-6.md

 "Yelling my name out on the main street.
 Bad.
 Who's listening?"

 "Chill, there's like, no one here.
 Let's go home, okay?
-I'll help carry the stuff. ...holy crap, is that a _rice cooker?_"
+I'll help carry the stuff. …holy crap, is that a _rice cooker?_"

 "It was on sale."
 Still softly, waking up from a dream.

-"I...
-I don't think Shchavel House has electricity, Artemis."
+"I… I don't think Shchavel House has electricity, Artemis."

-"I know...
-I'm sorry."
+"I know… I'm sorry."
 Artemis buried her face in her hands and didn't get up.

 "Come on, Artemis.
 Can you please get up for me?
 Do I have to stand you up?"

-"No... no, Vasilisa, I don't want to move, I can't move, I'm so tired of being seen.
+"No… no, Vasilisa, I don't want to move, I can't move, I'm so tired of being seen.
 I don't want to be here.
 Please, I just need some time to myself."

 "That spirit," said Vasilisa.
 "It's eating you alive.
 Where's the idol?"